Ayoub-Mabkhout/RemoteAccessToolV4/README.md

 The project consist of a client program and a server program accessible remotely through the client.
 From the client, a user can issue one of 3 commands.
 Either (1) take a screenshot of the main screen, (2) record and send a list of all processes running on the Server machine, or (3) reboot the server machine.

+The only feature that will be used by the consumer is the screnshot feature.

 This implementation should work on both Windows and Unix based machines.